masai1116/SHARE-seq-alignmentV2/README.md

 5) mode=fast # fast or regular; default fast; fast: dedup with custom  script; regular: dedup with umitools fast mode gives more UMIs because taking genome position into account when dedup.
 It doesn't collapse UMIs map to different position.
 The lib size estimation is not accurate.

+## Other option
+cleanup=T # this will remove intermediate fastqs and save disk space.
+When using the pipeline the first time, set it to F could help troubleshoot.

 # Sample barcode table
 SHARE-seq allows mutiplexing samples in one run.
 We use ymal file to store PCR barcode information (P1.xx, refers to the Ad1.xx primers used in the PCR step).
 See ```config_example.yaml``` as an example.
 This file needs to be updated for each sample and each sequencing run.
 When multiple sublibraries are sequenced at the same time, simply add addtional P1.xx to the yaml file. (e.g. P1.13)
 ```